Last Updated on

 According to Monetate’s report, What Loyalty Looks Like, “Loyal customer’s order value is typically 5% higher than that of new customers.”
-The report also stated, “They also engage with the website at least 85% more than those who are on the site for the first time.”
+The report also states, “They also engage with the website at least 85% more than those who are on the site for the first time.”

 Offer product recommendations

-Monetate’s, The Right Recommendation report shares, “recommended products can secure 40% higher AOV than products that are not recommended.”
+Monetate’s, The Right Recommendation report shares, “Recommended products can secure 40% higher AOV than products that are not recommended.”

-One of the best ways to encourage customers to increase the size of their carts is to add product recommendations.
+One of the best ways to encourage customers to increase the volume of their carts is to add product recommendations.
 Product recommendations can either be an upsell or cross-sell which encourages buyers to buy more items or upgrade their purchases.
-By profiling customers and giving them relevant recommendations, brands will be able to increase average order value.
+By profiling customers and giving them relevant recommendations, brands will be able to increase their average order value.

-Create personalised experience
+Create a personalised experience

-Discounting is a great way to gain customers but it is not a sustainable strategy and will only temporarily improve your sales metrics.
-Nonetheless, when done the right way, offering discounts can reward existing customers and gain new ones.
+Discounting is a great way to gain customers but, it is not a sustainable strategy and will only temporarily improve your sales metrics.
+Nonetheless, when done the right way, offering discounts can reward existing customers and gain you brand new ones.
 For example, you can offer discount coupons for customers who sign up for an email list, answer a survey, leave product recommendations, or refer friends.
 This can provide valuable customer insight which can be used to optimise the e-commerce offering and drive operational (and product) improvements.

-Set minimum order amount for discount
+Set a minimum order amount for discounts

 An amazing strategy to improve your AOV is to reward customers who spend a minimum amount.
 For example, some online stores like United By Blue offer free shipping for those who order a minimum of $100 worth of products.